Max Euwe: FIDE President

-He died in 1981, age 80, of a heart attack.
-Revered around the chess world for his many contributions, he had travelled extensively while FIDE President, bringing many new members into the organization.
+Euwe died in 1981, age 80, of a heart attack.
+Revered around the chess world for his many contributions, he had travelled extensively while FIDE President, bringing many new members into the organisation.

 Assessment of Euwe's chess

 Euwe was noted for his logical approach and for his knowledge of openings, in which he made major contributions to chess theory.
-Paradoxically his two title matches with Alekhine were displays of tactical ferocity from both sides.
+Paradoxically, his two title matches with Alekhine were displays of tactical ferocity from both sides.
 But the comments by Kmoch and Alekhine (below) may explain this: Euwe "strode confidently into some extraordinarily complex variations" if he thought logic was on his side; and he was extremely good at calculating these variations.
 On the other hand, he "often lacked the stamina to pull himself out of bad positions".

-Alekhine was allegedly more frank in his Russian-language articles than in those he wrote in English, French or German.
+Alekhine was allegedly more frank in his Russian-language articles than in those he wrote in English, French, or German.
 In his Russian articles he often described Euwe as lacking in originality and in the mental toughness required of a world champion.
 Sosonko thought Euwe's modesty was a handicap in top-class chess (although Euwe was well aware of how much stronger he was than "ordinary" grandmasters).

 Vladimir Kramnik also says Euwe anticipated Botvinnik's emphasis on technical preparation, and Euwe was usually in good shape physically because he was a keen sportsman.